DanielCEvans/Aus_Mean_Annual_Temperature/index.md

 - t(df=982) = 18.338, p < 0.001, 99% CI [0.77, 1.02]
 - Actual mean difference mu1 - mu2 = 0.894
-- Given these findings we reject the null hypothesis
+- Given these findings I **reject the null hypothesis**

-The data provides evidence to conclude that the mean temperature from 1910-1950 does differ to a statistically significant degree from the mean temperature from 1978-2018
+**The data provides evidence to conclude that the mean temperature from 1910-1950 does differ to a statistically significant degree from the mean temperature from 1978-2018**

 ### Hypotheses Testing - Linear Regression: Overall Model

 #### Hypotheses

-null hypothesis: The data does not fit the linear regression model alternate hypothesis: The data fits the linear regression model Test model parameters using F-test
+- null hypothesis: The data does not fit the linear regression model
+- alternate hypothesis: The data fits the linear regression model
+- Test model parameters using F-test

 #### Assumptions